 I’ve listed the products that I often recommend to patients.
+Proceeds from our Amazon Affiliate links help support this webpage and free workbook.

 The Dry Easy is another alarm I recommend to my patients.
 It also has both the vibrate and alarm options.
 Great option if you prefer Amazon.